 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu.

 Women with uterine cancer may experience the following symptoms or signs.
-Sometimes, women with uterine cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, women with uterine cancer do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

-- Difficulty or pain when urinating
+Difficulty or pain when urinating

-- Pain during sexual intercourse
+Pain during sexual intercourse

-- Pain in the pelvic area
+Pain in the pelvic area

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis .
 It explains what tests may be needed to learn more about the cause of the symptoms.
 Or, use the menu to choose another section to continue reading this guide.